PUBLISHED January 12th, 2021 05:30 am | UPDATED January 30th, 2021 09:36 am

 The old adage well known to thespians everywhere of there being no small parts, only small actors, rings true in this film.
 Each character is custodian to an emotionally significant moment, from keys player Toledo’s (Glynn Turman) impassioned speech using food as a metaphor to describe the racial makeup of America and Cutler’s (Colman Domingo) heartbreaking recount of a black preacher abused by white men to Ma Rainey’s sombre but accurate statement that being a black musician is to have your body and voice objectified but your humanity ignored.

 But in our opinion, none brought more laughs, cringes, sobs, and horrors than Levee Green.
 From young and cocky to angry and grieving, Boseman’s layered performance of Levee’s mercurial nature is the tense underwire stringing the entire performance together.
 His resentment and rage — often hiding behind a veneer of overconfidence — is unveiled to stem from the childhood trauma of witnessing his mother’s gang rape by eight or nine white men as a child.
-These oft subdued emotions, exacerbated by his annoyance at Ma and his bandmembers, seems to come to a boiling point as he questions religion and the cruelty of a God who would leave black people to their suffering, eventually brandishing a knife at Cutler.
+These oft subdued emotions, exacerbated by his annoyance at Ma and his bandmembers, seem to come to a boiling point as he questions religion and the cruelty of a God who would leave black people to their suffering, eventually brandishing a knife at Cutler.

 While this is quickly resolved to continue recording, the tension abruptly comes roaring back in full force when Toledo steps on Levee’s brand new shoes (a pair of admittedly fashionable yellow brogues), which sends him into a rage so great he unwittingly stabs Toledo, sobbing under his blood-soaked corpse as Cutler (and the audience) look on in disbelief.